jacobclearmetal/timeline/README.md

 * Elements within the timeline should be evenly spaced apart
 * Each element should have a circular icon above it
 * An element should be centered below the circular icon
+* A horizontal line should connect the icons together
 * A developer should be able to easily specify the color of the icon

 ## What we are measuring: